ProgrammerChris/flask-docker-gunicorn-nginx/readme.md

 - Remove the *--reload* from the run command in the *docker-compose.yml*

 The app is now running in production mode from your local ip. ex. *192.168.1.123*

+You can now choose to deploy to a server if you like.

 # Disclamer❗️